• Services

 Commercial leases cover a lot more than residential leases, and you can land in hot water if you don’t understand your responsibilities.

-Plus, there are several different types of commercial leases, including:
+There are several different types of commercial leases, including:

 Gross lease: All property expenses roll into one monthly payment, including utilities, insurance, and taxes.

 Net lease: In addition to rent, the tenant pays their proportional share of property expenses, such as utilities, taxes, and maintenance costs.
+NNN, or triple net lease, is one commonly known version of a net lease.

 Percentage lease: Total rent is a combination of a base amount plus a percentage of the tenant’s revenue.